TheClams/SystemVerilog/readme.md

  * SystemVerilog / Verilog
  * UCF (Xilinx Constraint file)

-####Various snippets:
- * module
- * class
- * always block
- * case
- * function/task
- * ...

-####Features:
+####Code Navigation:

  * Show signal declaration in status bar
  * Goto declaration : move cursor to the declaration of the selected signal
  * Goto driver : select a signal a go to the driver (port, assignement, connection)
- * Module instantiation: Select a module from a list and create instantiation and connection
+ * Find Instances: find all instance of a module inside a project
+ * Show hierarchy of a module (all its sub-module)

+####Code Completion :

  * Smart Autocompletion: method for standard type,  field for struct/interface, system task, ...
+ * Smart snippet for always, case
+ * 'begin end' macro to surround a text by begin/end (cf Keymapping section to see how to use it)
+ * Various Snippets (module, interface, class, for, ...)
  * Insert template for FSM
+ * Find/Remove all unused signals

+####Module Instance helper:

- * Show hierarchy of a module
+ * Instantiation: Select a module from a list and create instantiation and connection
- * Alignment of block of code: support module port/signal declaration and module instantiation (Palette command "Verilog: Alignment")
+ * Reconnect: remove connection to deleted port, add connection to new port
  * Toggle .* in module binding (similar to the auto-star feature of Emacs verilog-mode)

- * 'begin end' macro to surround a text by begin/end (cf Keymapping section to see how to use it)
+####Code Alignement:

+ * Align module port
+ * Align signal declaration
+ * Align module instantiation
+ * Align assignement

 ####Configuration
 To see all existing configuration option, go to Preferences->Package Settings->SystemVerilog->Settings (Default).